You are currently viewing What are the best guitar strings for metal?

 However, not all heavy metal guitarists choose to play heavier string gauges.

-Some, like John Petrucci, Marty Friedman, and Kirk Hammett, prefer to install the most common gauge for 6-string heavy metal guitars, which is .010-.046 (seen in the above table).
+Some players, like John Petrucci, Marty Friedman, and Kirk Hammett, prefer to install the most common gauge for 6-string heavy metal guitars, which is .010-.046 (seen in the above table).

 This set is recommended for versatile playing that combines lead, riffing, and aggressive rhythm playing.